MariannaOLE/Blog-with-Ruby-on-Rails/README.md

 ### 3. Credits ###
 A special thanks to our industry experts who helped me make this website possible!
-I attended all three Pre-Bootcamp Workshops and the the list of online resources was very helpful https://github.com/TechLadies/prebootcamp-workshops-2017
+I attended all three Pre-Bootcamp Workshops and the list of online resources was very helpful https://github.com/TechLadies/prebootcamp-workshops-2017

 ### 4. Meta ###